AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/c-flow/create-flow.md

 * The flow diagram is interactive.
 Mouse over the diagram to change the details that are shown.

 * When you select on a node in the diagram, the details for that node appear.
-Click on the node again to collapse it.
+Select the node again to collapse it.

    ![Example interactive flow diagram showing node-details.](assets/node-details.png)